 #2) How much money do you need for baseline expenses over the next 6-12 months?

 This is a good exercise to go through regardless of whether or not you want to leave your job.
 What are your baseline expenses?
-This means, what’s the cost of the absolute essentials you need to get by for a period of time.
+What’s the cost of the essentials you need to get by while growing your business?

-Once you’ve determined your risk tolerance, you need to figure out how many months of baseline expenses you need to have saved up in order to feel confident about your decision.
-These expenses will vary wildly based on where in the world you live, current fixed costs, and social habits.
+Once you’ve determined your risk tolerance, you need to figure out how many months of baseline expenses you need to save to feel confident about your decision.
+These expenses vary wildly based on where you live, current fixed costs, and social habits.

 When calculating baseline expenses, make sure to factor in each of the following: